 The above are only but a few of the best ideas for how to get a government contract for small businesses.
 See also Small Business Set Aside Bid Protests.

-For additional questions, or to use our government relations services and consulting, call Watson & Associates, LLC for more small business federal contract ideas at 1-866-601-5518.
+For additional questions, or to use our government relations services and consulting, call Watson & Associates, LLC for more small business government contract ideas at 1-866-601-5518.
 We offer a FREE Initial Consultation.